 Exterior french doors have different hardware, including deadbolt and flush door locks not normally found on interior doors.

 Install fiberglass insulation around the gap between the door framing and the house to seal any air leaks and for energy efficiency.
-Use spray insulation for those areas that cannot be reached by fibreglass insulation or are too small to fill with fibreglass.
+Use spray insulation for those areas that cannot be reached by fiberglass insulation or are too small to fill with fiberglass.

-Use care when working with fibreglass insulation, since it does cause irritation in many people.
+Use care when working with fiberglass insulation, since it does cause irritation in many people.

 Install the molding around the door, exterior and interior.
-Use care to mitre the edges properly.
-Fill in the gaps with wood putty, sand and finish.
+Use care to miter the edges properly.
+Fill in the gaps with wood putty, sand, and finish.